Capture of Gawilghur: Aftermath

 When the Second Anglo-Maratha war ended, Gawilghur was returned to the Maratha Empire, although it was never again used as a stronghold.

 Popular culture

 Lady Elizabeth Longford, in her book Wellington, the Years of the Sword, quotes Jac Weller whose opinion of Gawilghur was that 'three reasonably effective troops of Boy Scouts armed with rocks could have kept out several times their number of professional soldiers'.

-The battle of Gawilghur was dramatized in Sharpe's Fortress by Bernard Cornwell.
+The capture of Gawilghur was dramatized in Sharpe's Fortress by Bernard Cornwell, although credit for the breakthrough was given to Cornwell's fictional character Richard Sharpe, not Captain Campbell.